-Your close rate is the one factor that determines the success of your sales team.
-In this article, you’ll learn what a close rate is, and how you can calculate your close rate to make a strategy for improvements.
+Your close rate, also known as win rate, close ratio, closing ratio, or lead-to-close rate, is the one factor that determines the success of your sales team.
+In this article, you’ll learn what a close ratio is, and how you can calculate your close ratio to make a strategy for improvements.

-Rather than churn rate, which is the rate at which existing customers stop subscribing to your products and services, your sales close rate is the number of new leads that turn into conversions.
+Rather than churn rate, which is the rate at which existing customers stop subscribing to your products and services, your sales closing rate is the number of new leads that convert into sales.

-That said, if your sales close rate rests anywhere below these numbers, you’re certainly in need of improvement.
-On the other hand, how can you begin to make changes if you don’t know what your close rate is to begging with?
+That said, if your sales win rate rests anywhere below these numbers, you’re certainly in need of improvement.
+On the other hand, how can you begin to make changes if you don’t know what your closing ratio is to begin with?

-How to Calculate Close Rates: a Simple Formula
+How to Calculate Close Rate: A Simple Formula

 To start, all you need to do is figure out the total amount of sales leads you had over a certain period of time.
 For instance, you can use sales leads from a particular quarter to give yourself a number.